Answers to frequently asked questions from lead reporters about the Each Baby Counts project

 What does it mean when a case is classified as red on the reporting system?

 When we classify a case as red, this means we are unable to make any judgements regarding the management of the case or the care provided.
 This may be due to a lack of a local investigation report, or our independent reviewers may have considered the information uploaded in the local report insufficient to formulate any conclusions about the care provided.
-If you would like more information as to the reasons why the case has been classified in this way then please do contact us at email@example.com and we would ask that you address any areas for improvement as soon as possible.
+For information as to the reasons why the case has been classified in this way, please contact us at email@example.com and we would ask that you address any areas for improvement as soon as possible.

 If your question is not answered here, please email the Each Baby Counts project team at email@example.com or call +44 20 7772 6498.